Astoritin/VBMetaDisguiser/README.md

 # VBMeta Disguiser / VBMeta 伪装者

-A Magisk module to disguise the props of vbmeta, encryption status, encryption status and remove specific properties / 一个用于伪装 VBMeta 属性、加密状态、系统安全补丁日期和删除特定属性值的 Magisk 模块
+A Magisk module to disguise the properties of vbmeta, security patch date, encryption status and remove specific properties. / 一个用于伪装 VBMeta 属性、加密状态、系统安全补丁日期和删除特定属性值的 Magisk 模块

 ## Supported Root Solution

 [Magisk](https://github.com/topjohnwu/Magisk) | [KernelSU](https://github.com/tiann/KernelSU) | [APatch](https://github.com/bmax121/APatch)

-## Steps
+## Why does this module exist?

 One of the purpose of writing this module is bypass the specific items in specific detectors...lol.
 > Who knows?
 Maybe specific APPs might also use this point to check out whether the device has unlocked bootloader.

+**The core reason is I don't want to do something with flashing so many modules.
+Therefore, I wrote this module with so many weird features.**

+## Steps

 1. Please get the Boot Hash in **Key Attestation/Native Detector**.
 > Native detector and one fork of Key Attestation supports clicking on and copying the boot hash.